larruda/advanced-blog-metrics/readme.txt

 *   When do your posts generate the most comments?
 *   When do you post the most?

+Facebook:

+*   5 posts which generate the most Facebook shares and likes

 == Installation ==

 1. Upload advanced-blog-metrics.zip